Nexedi/dream/readme.rst

 Scope
 ============

-DREAM an EU funded (FP7) project.
+DREAM is an EU funded (FP7) project.
 Its main objective is to increase the competitiveness of the European Manufacturing Sector through targeting the advancement of discrete event simulation technology beyond the current state of the art to promote the embedding of simulation based decision support across the array of multi-level decisions faced by European Manufacturing Enterprises, from strategic (product/process development), tactical (ERP decision level support) and down to the MES level with the requirement of reactive real time decision support.
 More information can be found in http://dream-simulation.eu/.

 What's included
 =================